 One of the goals I set for myself in 2016 was to finish my drive of Route 66 in California.
-A few years ago I drove two portions of it, from Barstow to Victorville and from San Bernardino to Rancho Cucamonga but I still needed the portion from Needles (where it enters CA) to Barstow.
-I was somewhat dreading this one as it was a 3.5-hour drive from my house just to Needles but a few weeks ago I had a free day so I set out at 7 AM in the morning to see what I can find.
+A few years ago, I drove two portions of it, from Barstow to Victorville and from San Bernardino to Rancho Cucamonga, but I still needed the part from Needles (where it enters CA) to Barstow.
+I was somewhat dreading this one as it was a 3.5-hour drive from my house just to Needles, but a few weeks ago, I had a free day, so I set out at 7 AM to see what I can find.
 Here are all the details for what you can see / where you should stop on the drive down the Mother Road from Needles to Barstow.

 - 171 Miles

 - Can be incredibly hot in the summer

 If you drive down to where Route 66 enters California, you will find yourself about 20 minutes south of Needles.
 This is where a famous bridge, known as the Old Trails Bridge, spans the Colorado River, which was once part of Route 66.
 Today the bridge is just for an oil pipeline crossing, and I found it hard to get to a good spot to take a picture, but you can see the best shot I was able to get above and let me know if you have a suggestion for how to see it in the comments.

 Also, right across the border on the Arizona side, there is a cool old tower with Route 66 on it that I thought was a fun stop, even though it isn’t in California.

 After driving about 15 minutes in the barren desert, you will make your way to downtown Needles.
 There isn’t a lot here, but there are a couple of old buildings and a few places with fun Route 66 art.

 El Garces Hotel